dretax/GarHal_CSGO/README.md

 You will need Visual Studio 2017 atleast, and amongs that the WDK.
 If you don't know how to compile a Kernel Driver, you will need to google a bit, or just [click here](https://guidedhacking.com/threads/windows-kernel-mode-driver-tutorial.15201/).

 ## Updating offsets after a game update
+Don't be a loser, dump with [GH Dumper](https://guidedhacking.com/resources/guided-hacking-offset-dumper-gh-offset-dumper.51/)
+Use -insecure, and dump afterwards.
-Visit [hazedumper](https://github.com/frk1/hazedumper) for easy usage.
+~~Visit [hazedumper](https://github.com/frk1/hazedumper) for easy usage.~~

 ## Supported Windows Versions
 If you don't need the csrss.exe check just remove It (memory.c, but not recommended), or update the offsets manually